Home & Gardens Interiors

 How to do it

 • Mix up your decoration – you might not be able to nail large pieces of furniture into the walls or change up the lighting systems, but you can still have a big influence over the look and feel of your space.
 Bringing in smaller, freestanding pieces like storage units or end tables, or injecting personality into your bathroom with illuminated mirrors, can reshape a space in your image.
+If you’re after a statement upgrade that doesn’t risk your deposit, consider adding a custom barn door.
+It’s a bold and surprisingly renter-friendly solution that brings architectural charm into any room.
+Unlike traditional door replacements, these sliding doors often use surface-mounted tracks that don’t require structural changes, making them ideal for temporary installations.
+Whether used to divide a living room and office, conceal laundry spaces, or elevate a bedroom entrance, a custom barn door can completely shift a space’s tone.
+They also come in a range of finishes and styles, from weathered wood to minimalist matte black, allowing renters to express their style without compromising lease agreements.
+It’s one of those subtle home upgrades that feels permanent but isn’t, and that’s what makes it a game changer for rented spaces.

 • Add a touch of greenery – houseplants are invaluable in turning a room into a home.
 Taking the time to water and nurture a pretty succulent or space-defining palm gives you a measure of responsibility for your home; if you’ve been aching to have a pet but aren’t allowed to do so under the terms of your lease, this might be a decent substitute.